Bulls Daisies

-The Bulls Daisies are the first professional women's team in South African rugby union and are based at Loftus Versfeld Stadium in Pretoria, participating in the annual Women's Premier Division tournament under the auspices of SA Rugby.
+The Bulls Daisies (known for sponsorship reasons as the Isuzu Bulls Daisies) are the first professional women's team in South African rugby union and are based at Loftus Versfeld Stadium in Pretoria, participating in the annual Women's Super League 1 tournament under the auspices of SA Rugby.

-The team are affiliated with the men's rugby team, the Blue Bulls known as the Vodacom Bulls for sponsorship reasons, and the Daisies in their name refer to the Barberton Daisy, which first appeared in the Blue Bulls crest in 1938 and continues to be a prominent franchise insignia.
+The team are affiliated with the men's rugby team, the Bulls, and the Daisies in their name refer to the Barberton Daisy, which first appeared in the Bulls crest in 1938 and continues to be a prominent franchise insignia.

 Leadership

 Since 2023, Hayden Groepes has been the head coach of the side, winning both championships under his guidance.
 In season 1, Groepes was assisted by Mandisa Williams and in Season 2, he was assisted by Aschin Klein.

 In 2024, the Daisies added Bongiwe Nhleko and former Springbok star Zenay Jordaan as assistant coaches.

 Lusanda Dumke has been the captain of the side since the 2023 season.